-DICKINSON CULTURAL CENTER
+DICKINSON CULTURAL CENTER (PK-8 Grade)

 Dickinson staff and parents work together to empower students to become lifelong learners and productive citizens in a diverse society.
 Dickinson was built in 2008 and is designed for academic excellence.
-Special features include hallway design that encourages group learning to acoustic engineering that make it easier to hear teachers in the classroom.
+Special features include hallway design that encourages group learning to acoustic engineering that makes it easier to hear teachers in the classroom.
 It is located in Southeast Grand Rapids.

-Consider Diskinson for your child if:
+Consider Dickinson for your child if:

 - You are seeking teachers who believe in your child’s potential to learn and achieve.

 - You want your child to learn in an environment of high expectations.

 - You value the stability and consistency of a preschool-to-grade-8 community.